 What you will need to make a Sensory Hoop:

-I got mine for Kmart – it has rice inside so it make a noise when you move it.
+Mine has rice inside so it makes a noise when you move it.

 Fabric Scraps, Ribbons and Wool.